Gilbert Foliot: Becket's exile

 On 10 June 1166, Becket excommunicated a number of his opponents, some specifically by name, as well as any who opposed his cause.
 Henry's response was to order the English bishops to appeal to the pope, which they did at a council that Foliot organised and led in London on 24 June.
 The appeal was written by Foliot, and a separate letter from the bishops, also written by Foliot, was sent to the archbishop.
 The bishops rested their case on the fact that those excommunicated had not been warned or allowed to defend themselves.
 They pointed out to the pope that the king had not escalated the conflict and had behaved reasonably to the last papal overtures in the summer of 1165.
 Becket replied to these moves with a letter written to Foliot that was full of resentment and reproaches.
 Foliot's reply, in a letter that is usually titled Multiplicem nobis, set forth his view of Becket's abilities as archbishop as well as giving reasons why Becket was wrong.
-He then suggested that the archbishop compromise and exercise some humility in order to reach his goals.
+He then suggested that the archbishop compromise and exercise some humility to reach his goals.
 By the end of 1166, Foliot managed to resign his custody of the confiscated Canterbury benefices, something he had been attempting to do for some time, thus removing one source of conflict between him and Becket.

 In November 1167 Foliot was summoned to Normandy, then ruled by Henry II, to meet with papal legates and the king.
 Roger of York, Hilary of Chichester, and Roger of Worcester were also summoned to attend.
 After some discussion and argument, Henry appears to have agreed that the legates could judge both the king's case against Becket as well as the bishops' case.
-Henry also offered a compromise on the subject of the Constitutions of Clarendon, that the legates accepted.
+Henry also offered a compromise on the subject of the Constitutions of Clarendon, which the legates accepted.
 However, when the legates met with Becket on 18 November, it quickly became apparent that Becket would not accept negotiations with the king nor accept the legates as judges of either case against him.
 As the legates had no mandate to compel Becket to accept them as judges, the negotiations came to an end with the king and bishops still appealing to the papacy.